Hurricanes & typhoons

 ♦ In November 2009 a 2-storey unit designed and prefabricated by us lost only some roof tiles when the island of Sta.
 Lucia in the Caribbean was hit by Hurricane Thomas

-♦ In Early September 2017 most houses on the island of St. Maarten (Caribbean) were destroyed by the category 5+ hurricane "Irma".
+♦ In Early September 2017 many houses on the island of St. Maarten (Caribbean) were destroyed by the category 5+ hurricane "Irma".
 Structures and houses designed by our company survived this hurricane.
 If you haven't already read the Irma article on our home page you may read it < here >

 The unit survived Hurricane Thomas